www.d-basics.com

 How does d‑basics B.V. handle data breaches?

-D-basics B.V. requests anyone who suspects a data breach to notify d-basics B.V. of the potential issue.
-You will find the relevant contact details at Contact information.
+d‑basics B.V. requests that anyone who suspects a data breach promptly report it to d‑basics B.V.
+Contact details can be found at Contact information.

 Data processing agreement with d‑basics B.V.